Prepared by astronomer and OAD Fellow, Dr. Marie Korsaga.

 - Using an exact analytical solution of the Susceptible-Infected-Recovered (SIR), Harko et al., 2020 with expertise on general relativity, astronomy, astrophysics and cosmology described the spread of an epidemic in a given population using the SIR model without births and deaths and including births and deaths.
 The interesting thing about this study is that this analytic solution can be used by biologists to run experiments to observe the spread of infectious diseases by introducing natural initial conditions.
 These experiments could help control the spread of the pandemic.

-- Many astronomers in India in collaboration with other scientists published guidelines to answer scientifically and sensitively some of the questions related to slow and prevent the spread of the COVID-19.
+- A collaboration of scientists, including astronomers published guidelines to answer scientifically and sensitively some of the questions related to slow and prevent the spread of the COVID-19.
 These guidelines are available in many Indian languages and taking into account the local living conditions that make physical distancing difficult for almost everyone.

 Contributions by other non-medical science communities

 The medical science community is in the front line to fight the current COVID-19 pandemic.
 However, other science communities which are not directly involved in medical science, are also putting together their skills and expertise to work in order to contribute in the fight against the pandemic.
 In this section, we provide different examples of activities conducted by these non-medical scientists.